FaithBabs/GRC-Operational-risk-portfolio/README.md

 * Risk documentation and reporting (risk registers, incident reports)
 * Technical tools: Salesforce, Jira, ServiceNow, Tableau, SQL, Swagger, IQL

-## Purpose of This Portfolio

-I'm building this as a showcase of my operational risk management and GRC skills as I transition from Technical Support into IT Risk Analyst and GRC Analyst roles.
-Every example here is based on real incidents I've managed, investigated, and documented.

-If you're a hiring manager or mentor, feel free to review the cases and reach out with feedback or questions!

-## Key Achievements
+#### Key Achievements

 * Reduced repeat operational incidents by 15% through systematic root cause analysis
 * Improved analyst onboarding efficiency by 30% through comprehensive documentation
 * Maintained 95%+ CSAT from internal stakeholders
 * Self-taught SQL and built enterprise reporting solutions
 * Selected by leadership to pilot AI-driven process improvement initiatives

+## Purpose of This Portfolio

+I'm building this as a showcase of my operational risk management and GRC skills as I transition from Technical Support into IT Risk Analyst and GRC Analyst roles.
+Every example here is based on real incidents I've managed, investigated, and documented.

+If you're a hiring manager or mentor, feel free to review the cases and reach out with feedback or questions!

 ---